 DTI’s workforce modernization may have to be coordinated with DHR’s larger workforce modernization effort.
 DTI has an immediate need for DHR to reclassify existing DTI vacancies to fill gaps.

 Lifecycle consistency is extremely important to develop.
-DTI requires all staff to work within our standards and policies.
-If new or improved standards are required, the Governance groups will develop, approve, and enforce the standards.
+DTI requires all staff to work within our standards and policies, which align with ITIL practices for IT service management.
+If new or improved standards are required, the Governance groups will identify/develop, approve, and enforce the standards.

 Will there be promotion opportunities within DTI given the current salary caps and available positions?